BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-views-api.md

 :   @@snip [view-elastic-ref-new.json](../assets/view-elastic-ref-new.json)

-## Create an ElasticView using PUT
+## Create an ElasticSearchView using PUT

 This alternative endpoint to create a view is useful in case the json payload does not contain an `@id` but you want to specify one.
 The @id will be specified in the last segment of the endpoint URI.
 ```